Background pattern

 Reporting side effects

-5. Conservation of donepezil cinfa
+5. Storage of donepezil cinfa

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD”.
+Do not use this medication after the expiration date stated on the packaging after "EXP".
 The expiration date is the last day of the month indicated.

-Do not store at a temperature above 30°C.
+Do not store above 30°C.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of donepezil cinfa

 • The active ingredient is donepezil hydrochloride.
-Each tablet contains 10 mg of donepezil hydrochloride equivalent to 9.12 mg of donepezil.
+Each tablet contains 10 mg of donepezil hydrochloride, equivalent to 9.12 mg of donepezil.

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

 White, cylindrical, biconvex tablets marked with the code "DL1".